27 August, 2019

 We should start by explaining what makes fintech startups and traditional financial companies different, and at the same time, makes them able to exist together with benefits for both sides (for now).

-Banks are institutions that, over the years, have developed a number of procedures and unique corporate culture.
+Banks around the world are institutions that, over the years, have developed a number of procedures and unique corporate culture.
 They have always been seen as somehow conservative, stable, skeptical about innovations.
 And they haven’t denied it, because such an approach was fundamental for their most important and valuable assets – reputation and trust.
 Even now they are aware that it is impossible to completely change their approach and become 100% digital and customer-centric, just like their younger brothers.

 On the other hand, fintech startups, these new kids on the block, are just cool.
 They are customer-centric, they are agile, they’ve got nice apps and they simply solve customers’ problems in an innovative way.
 But the thing that bothers them most is… a lack of trust and reputation.